Kaalenco/n2-core-abstractions/src/N2.Core.Abstractions/readme.md

 - **SelectOption**: Represents a selectable option in a dropdown or list.
 - **SelectOptionsExtensions**: Extension methods for working with `SelectOption` objects.

+## N2.Core.Dms

+The `N2.Core.Dms` namespace provides abstractions for handling document management systems (DMS) in a .NET-based application.
+It includes interfaces and models to simplify DMS operations.

+### Components

+- **IDocument**: Represents a document in the DMS, including properties like `Id`, `Name`, and `ContentType`.

 ## N2.Core.Http

 The `N2.Core.Http` namespace provides abstractions for handling HTTP requests and responses in a .NET-based application.
 It includes interfaces and models to simplify HTTP communication.